saketh-n/household-digital-twins/README.md

 - **🖼️ Cover Fetching**: Automatically fetches book cover images from OpenLibrary
 - **💾 Digital Twin**: Maintains a persistent model of your bookshelf
 - **🔄 CRUD Operations**: Query, add, and remove books from your digital bookshelf
+- **🔍 Auditor Mode**: Take multiple photos to audit your entire bookshelf, compare with digital twin, and sync differences
+- **✏️ Manual Entry**: Add books manually when the AI scanner misses them
+- **🔀 Book Ordering**: Drag and drop to reorder books on your shelf
+- **🔒 Deduplication**: Books are uniquely identified by title + author to prevent duplicates

 ## Backend Setup